094459/newsletter-oss-projects/README.md

 [mlspace](https://aws-oss.beachgeek.co.uk/3r8) provides code that will help you deploy [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) into your AWS account.
 [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) is an open source no-hassle tool for data science, machine learning and deep learning, and has pre-made environments for pytorch, tensorflow and everything else you might need. (#193)

+**mcp-lambda-layer**

+[mcp-lambda-layer](https://aws-oss.beachgeek.co.uk/4ab) is project that uses a Node.js package that provides MCP (Model Context Protocol) server infrastructure for AWS Lambda functions with SSE support.
+The repo provides example code for tools and prompts which should get you started and simplify how you might provide these to your MCP clients.
+Check out the README for other important notes.(#208)

 **mcp-server-aws**

 [mcp-server-aws](https://aws-oss.beachgeek.co.uk/47r) is a project from Rishi Kavikondala that provides a  [Model Context Protocol](https://aws-oss.beachgeek.co.uk/47s) server implementation for AWS operations that currently supports S3 and DynamoDB services.
 All operations are automatically logged and can be accessed through the audit://aws-operations resource endpoint.(#206)